margg00/cinemada-website/README.md

 ### Fame
 To compliment this indicator, a second metric was added, published by YouGov.
 They provide nationally representative popularity scores.They define the fame of the 1500 most famous American actors, as the percentage of people in the United States who have heard of them.
 According to the Pew Research Center, their methodology "consistently outperformed" other online polling companies.
 This metric, by the way it was computed constitutes a more timeless representation of actor success, compared to popularity.
-However, since this measurement only applies to 1500 actors out of the 6835 in our filtered database, we chose to use Support Vector Machines with polynomial kernel to predict the fame of the remaining actors.
+However, since this measurement only applies to 1500 actors out of the 6835 in our filtered database, we chose to use Support Vector Regression (SVR) with polynomial, linear and rbf kernel to predict the fame of the remaining actors.
 This regression technique was trained on the   actors belonging to the Yougov dataset, to understand in what way all the actor features explain the Yougov fame metric.
 In a second testing phase, the fame was predicted on the rest of our actor data based on those very same features.

 The features of actors, used to predict fame were the following:
 - career length